segmentio/segment-docs/src/protocols/tracking-plan/create.md

 5. Download the Tracking Plan template CSV and fill in the template file with your new Tracking Plan rules, or [download an existing Tracking Plan](#download-a-tracking-plan).
 6. Once you've filled in the provided template or made changes to your downloaded Tracking Plan, add your CSV file to the file uploader and click **Upload**.

-Any changes made to a Tracking Plan using an uploaded file are reflected in the [Tracking Plan changelog](/docs/protocols/faq/#how-can-i-see-who-made-changes-to-my-tracking-plan) and [Audit Trail](docs/segment-app/iam/audit-trail/).

-### Troubleshooting Tracking Plan uploads
 After uploading your CSV file, you are redirected to the Upload & Download History page while the upload is in progress.
-If the CSV upload fails due to issues with the content of your Tracking Plan, you can download the file `error_report.csv`, which provides you the error in the "Error Details" column of your CSV file.
-If the upload fails due to issues with the uploaded file itself (a file that is too large, has too many rows, or is not a CSV file, for example), you'll be able to view the error directly in the Reports column.

-Common reasons a CSV upload may fail include:
-- A filetype other than .csv
-- More than one file uploaded at a time
-- A file that is empty besides the header row
-- A CSV file that exceeds 100,000 rows
-- A CSV file with more than 2,000 rules
-- A CSV file with duplicate headers
-- A CSV file that is larger than 15 mb
+If the CSV upload fails, you'll be able to either view the error directly in the Reports column on the Upload & Download History page or download the `error_report.csv` file that corresponds to the Tracking Plan you uploaded.

+> success ""
+> Any changes made to a Tracking Plan using an uploaded file are reflected in the [Audit Trail](docs/segment-app/iam/audit-trail/) and [Tracking Plan changelog](/docs/protocols/faq/#how-can-i-see-who-made-changes-to-my-tracking-plan).

 ## Delete a Tracking Plan